-In 1901, the Lake of the Woods Milling Company had Winnipeg architect J. H. G. Russell design a new two-storey office building that was built for them by Edward Cass at this site on McDermot Avenue.
+In 1901, the Lake of the Woods Milling Company had architect J. H. G. Russell design a new two-storey office building that was built for them by Edward Cass at this site on McDermot Avenue in Winnipeg.
 The main floor had general and private offices, a sample room, and vault.
 A boardroom, three bedrooms, washrooms, and storage space were on the upper floor.
 Ten years later, the main floor was reorganized and additional office space was made on the second floor.
 The Winnipeg building is a municipally-designated historic site.

 Historic Sites of Manitoba: Municipally Designated Historic Sites

 Historic Sites of Manitoba: Lake of the Woods Grain Elevator (Cameron, Municipality of Two Borders)

 Historic Sites of Manitoba: Lake of the Woods Grain Elevator (Elva, Municipality of Two Borders)